bitgreen/bitgreen-node/doc/impactactions.md

-    "auditors" : Integer                // Number of auditors approvals required to trigger the rewards "blockstart" : Integer              // Activated from this block number "blockend": :  Integer               // Deactivated after this block number "rewardstoken" : Integer            // 0 = Native BITG, 1.. = unique id of the ERC 20 token as stored by "Assets" Pallet "rewardsamount" : Integer           // Amount of the rewards in the selected token for the user (mandatory) "rewardoracle" : Integer            // Amount of the rewards in the selected token for the Oracle (can be zero) "rewardsauditors" : Integer         // Amount of the rewards in the selected token for the Auditors (can be zero).
+    "auditors" : Integer                // Number of auditors approvals required to trigger the rewards "blockstart" : Integer              // Activated from this block number "blockend": :  Integer               // Deactivated after this block number "rewardstoken" : Integer            // 0 = Native BITG, 1.. = unique id of the ERC 20 token as stored by "Assets" Pallet (18 decimals)
+    "rewardsamount" : Integer           // Amount of the rewards in the selected token for the user (mandatory) "rewardoracle" : Integer            // Amount of the rewards in the selected token for the Oracle (can be zero) "rewardsauditors" : Integer         // Amount of the rewards in the selected token for the Auditors (can be zero).
 Shared in equal parties between multiple auditors.